Graham's number stable digits: An exact solution

-Let $b \in \mathbb{N}-\{0,1,\ldots,\bar{b}-1\}$.
+Let $b \in \mathbb{N}-\{1,2,\ldots,\bar{b}-1\}$.
 For any given $a$ greater than $1$ and not a multiple of $10$, a noteworthy property of the phase shift is that it only depends on the congruence modulo $4$ of $b$, which means that the phase shift of $a$ at height $b$ is equal to the phase shift of $a$ at height $b+4$, the phase shift of $a$ at height $b+1$ is the same as its phase shift at height $b+5$, and so forth.

 In this regard, we note that if the asymptotic phase shift has four distinct elements, then the first entry plus the third one and the second entry plus the fourth one are both equal to $10$, while if the asymptotic phase shift consists of only two entries, their sum is also $10$.
-Moreover, for any given tetration base $a$ as above, all the entries of $\textnormal{APS}(a)$ are constrained to alternatively belong to only one of the following $3$ sets, with no exception (see Appendix): $\{2,4,6,8\}$, $\{1,3,7,9\}$, $\{5\}$.
+Moreover, for any given tetration base $a$ as above, all the entries of $\APS(a)$ are constrained to alternatively belong to only one of the following three sets, with no exception (see Appendix): $\{2,4,6,8\}$, $\{1,3,7,9\}$, $\{5\}$.